CardinalNow/TerraformWorkshop/challenges/01-connectingtoazure/README.md

 Take note of all 4 of these values and keep them safe, you will need to access them throughout the workshop.

 > NOTE: It is a good idea to remove this Service Principal after the workshop!
+Using the ID of the service principal, you can run an `az ad sp delete --id <ID>`.
+See [here](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest) for more details.

 ### Set Azure Credentials